firedo/synergy-autoswitch/README.md

 1. `git clone https://github.com/firedo/synergy-autoswitch.git`
 1. `cd synergy-autoswitch`
 1. `cp synergy-autoswitch.desktop /usr/share/gdm/greeter/autostart/synergy-autoswitch.gdm.desktop` (edit the "Exec=" to point to the 'synergy-autoswitch' script)
-1. `sudo cp synergy-autoswitch.gdm.desktop /usr/share/gdm/greeter/autostart/synergy-autoswitch.gdm.desktop` (edit the "Exec=" to point to the 'synergy-autoswitch' script)
+1. (optional, for GDM greeter) `sudo cp synergy-autoswitch.gdm.desktop /usr/share/gdm/greeter/autostart/synergy-autoswitch.gdm.desktop` (edit the "Exec=" to point to the 'synergy-autoswitch' script)
-1. `chmod +rx synergy-autoswitch functions.sh settings.sh` # Add read and execute permission for all users (incl. the greeter)
+1. `chmod a+rx synergy-autoswitch functions.sh settings.sh` # Add read and execute permission for all users (incl. the greeter)
 1. `cp settings.sh.example settings.sh`
 1. Modify 'settings.sh' to your liking (for ex. leave Client variables empty to enable starting Server only)

-Copy/Update Synergy server config from the main user to the GDM greeter user
+Copy/Update Synergy server config from the current user to the GDM greeter user (optional)
 ============================================================================

 * '/var/lib/gdm3' is the default home folder in Ubuntu 18.04 for GDM greeter's user ('gdm').
 Use the script's 'debug' argument in the 'synergy-autoswitch.gdm.desktop' file to find out the correct home folder (requires reboot or `systemctl restart gdm`).